zhanghai/MaterialEditText/README.md

 For simplicity of usage, a `MaterialEditText` is created to set the background automatically, and set the hotspot of ripple on platforms prior to Lollipop.

 The `InputTextLayout` from Design Support Library can automatically set the red tint on background when an error is set.
-An `MaterialInputTextLayout` is introduced to make the background drawable consistent with Material Design Guideline when an error is set.
+An `MaterialInputTextLayout` is introduced to make the background drawable show a bold red line consistent with Material Design Guideline when an error is set.

 ## Integration